-This essay will critically analyse the approaches taken by multi-agency-professionals in supporting underachieving children who learn English as an additional language (EAL) in the Primary sector.
+This essay will critically analyse the approaches taken by multi-agency-professionals in supporting underachieving children who learn English as an additional language (EAL) in the Primary sector, providing essential education dissertation help.
 Firstly, a terminology EAL will be provided with a deeper understanding of the diversity of leaners who come from a variety of social, culture as well as linguistic backgrounds.
 The gist behind this is to determine who classifies under the label of ‘underachievement’.
 Secondly, an emphasis is drawn to the importance of good leadership as well as the challenges when it comes to such diversity.
 And lastly, a well-structured multi-agency-working agenda goes beyond the school premises when approaching the underachievement of EAL children.
 Therefore, an in-depth investigation on parental involvement will be made with the focus of the challenges faced by minority parents.
 In doing so, Pierre Bourdieu’s (1992) notion of ‘Cultural Capital’ and ‘Habitus’ will be taken as a theoretical perspective to understand the educational system from a different angle when explaining the struggles of EAL children to’ fit in’.
 In analysing these issues, the concept of Bronfenbrenner’s (1992) ‘Ecological model of human development’ will be used throughout the essay to examine individuals’ associations within schools and the wider society.

 Looking at EAL children, research shows that they have unique needs which are in urge to be addressed appropriately by the schools, policy-makers and the parents.
 In doing so, it is important to consider the social networks embedded within the child in order to understand its development and learning experiences.
 Haney and Hill (2004) argued that, there are specific influences in the wider ecological framework hindering children’s learning process.
 With this, they refer to the concept of Bronfenbrenner’s bioecological theory (1992), emphasising the importance of the microsystem where ‘…the role of proximal relations upon learning and behaviour’(cited in Stivaros, 2007), for example with friends/peers, family and teachers/schools, can determine the child’s success and development.
 This context is given the most attention in the discourse around the issues of child’ development and learning (Tudge and Hogan 2005).
 However, there are also other researchers such as Hughes (1996) who viewed the factors stemming from the relationships within the home-school settings; this recalls the mesosystem while others examine the exosystem which highlights issues around governmental policies or interventions.